wp-statistics/wp-statistics/readme.txt

 - **Fix:** Corrected the number formatting issue in the "Global Visitor Distribution" widget to ensure consistent and accurate display of visitor data.
 - **New:** Added a "Last Year" filter to metaboxes on the Overview page, allowing users to view analytics data for the previous year.
 - **Enhancement:** Enhanced IP/Hash filter functionality on the Visitor Insights page.
+- **Fix:** Compatibility issue with "Discount Rules for WooCommerce" plugin.
+- **Fix:** Timezone issue in the "Traffic Summary" widget.

 = 14.12 - 2025-01-05 =
 - **New:** Introduced the "Source Categories" report under the "Referrals" section.